zhendrikse/physics-in-python/README.md

   and in action [on glowscript.org](https://glowscript.org/#/user/zeger.hendrikse/folder/Thermodynamics/program/Hardspheregas)
 - Code base [on Trinket](https://trinket.io/library/trinkets/554248a15bc4)

-## Two-dimensional Ising spin model
+## Two-dimensional Ising spin model:

 This demo models the magnetization at various temperatures using a two-dimensional Ising spin lattice.